Table of Contents

 And to top it all off, according to Intellectual Property Watchdog… Foxconn has amassed one of the largest patent libraries of electronic technology of any company in the world.
 It has 29,187 patents inside the United States and 49,599 registered globally.

-Meaning its proprietary products are well-protected and can’t be duplicated by competitors.
-And, as I mentioned, business is booming…
+That means its proprietary products are well-protected and can’t be duplicated by competitors.
+And, as I mentioned, the technology industry is booming…

 According to Statista, the AI market will be worth $59.74 billion annually by 2025… which is a 2,368.9% increase from 2017’s recorded numbers.